codeinaire/noMeatMayApp/notes.md

 ### Returning the value of a mutation - I was having trouble returning a value of a mutation.
 It would always return null even if the write to the database was successful.
 I didn't know why.
 I put the return value in an object and that worked.
 Like so `return { username: value.ops[0].username };`.

+### Pass req & db object into graphql schema - [this](https://stackoverflow.com/questions/12518132/modifying-express-js-request-object) show how to attach any object to the req object via root.

 # GLOSSARY